CliMA/ClimateMachine.jl/docs/src/HowToGuides/Common/Thermodynamics.md

 ## Extending

-If MoistThermodynamics.jl does not have a particular thermodynamic constructor that is needed, you can implement a new one in `src/Common/MoistThermodynamics/states.jl`.
+If Thermodynamics.jl does not have a particular thermodynamic constructor that is needed, you can implement a new one in `src/Common/Thermodynamics/states.jl`.
 In this constructor, you must add whichever arguments you wish to offer as inputs, then translate this thermodynamic state into one of: